qinxiaoyi/Cross-Age_Speaker_Verification/README.md

   <li> Vox-CA20.
 The age gap of the positive pair is 20 years at least.
 The candidate speakers must possess more than 22 years of max age-gap data. </li>
 </ol>

+## 1.2 Comparsion with Vox-E, Vox-H and Vox-CA
+In this part, we consider three cases of trial pairs.
+Case 1.
+Positive pair within intra-segment.
+The pair audios are selected from the same video segment.
+Case 2.
+Positive pair within the cross-age.
+Case 3.
+Negative pair within the same nationality and gender.

 The following table is the statistics of VoxCeleb test trials and our proposed trials.
 ![image](https://github.com/qinxiaoyi/Cross-Age_Speaker_Verification/blob/main/imgs/table2.jpg)

 The following is the results on different test set based on the ResNet-GSP-ArcFace model.
+The our-E and our-H is our implemented test set following the VoxCeleb rules.

 |  **Test set**    | **Construct**             | **EER[%]**  | **mDCF0.01** |
 |  ----        | ----                  | ----    | ----     |
 | **Vox official** |                       |         |          |